SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

             ```

 5. In the table from the initial exercise, you could also see the overall performance of each network on the
     Imagenet-1K dataset.
-Given this performance, the inference speed, the flops count what network would you choose
+Given this performance, the inference speed, the flops count, what network would you choose
     to use in a production setting?
 Discuss when choosing one over another should be considered.

 ## Quantization